Deep Learning Enhanced Realized GARCH

 Each agent either buys or sells a straddle (a combination of put and call options) and uses its variance forecast to determine the hedge ratio, $\delta$.
 In our case, $\delta_\text{straddle}=1-2 \Phi\left(\frac{1}{2} \sigma_t\right)$.
 The intuition is that the agent with the higher volatility forecast will believe the straddle is underpriced from $P_t$, thus buying the straddle from its counterpart and vice versa. \item For each pair-wise trade, the daily profit of buying a straddle is then calculated as

 and the daily profit of selling a straddle is

 With a total of $k$ agents, each agent conducts $k-1$ trades per day.
-The daily sum of the trading profit is then divided by $k-1$ and averaged throughout the testing period. \end{enumerate} Table~\ref{tab:opt} reports the daily, annual profit (in cents) and Sharpe ratio of the options agents that use GARCH, RealGARCH, RECH and RealRECH as their forecast models.
-The simulations are repeated on 31 stocks indices and the following four scenarios: \begin{enumerate} \item All agents trade in the market. \item Only RealGARCH, RECH, and RealRECH agents trade in the market. \item Only RealGARCH and RealRECH agents trade against each other. \item Only RECH and RealRECH agents trade against each other. \end{enumerate} In scenario (1), where all agents are trading against each other, the RealRECH agent generates the highest profits and Sharpe ratio in most stock indices on average.
-Scenarios (2), (3) to (4) further illustrate the consistent profitability of the RealRECH agent against its two direct ancestors, RealGARCH and RECH, in our hypothetical market.
+The daily sum of the trading profit is then divided by $k-1$ and averaged throughout the testing period. \end{enumerate} Table~\ref{tab:opt} reports the daily, annual profit (in cents) and Sharpe ratio of the options agents that use GARCH, RealGARCH, RECH and DeepRGARCH as their forecast models.
+The simulations are repeated on 31 stocks indices and the following four scenarios: \begin{enumerate} \item All agents trade in the market. \item Only RealGARCH, RECH, and DeepRGARCH agents trade in the market. \item Only RealGARCH and DeepRGARCH agents trade against each other. \item Only RECH and DeepRGARCH agents trade against each other. \end{enumerate} In scenario (1), where all agents are trading against each other, the DeepRGARCH agent generates the highest profits and Sharpe ratio in most stock indices on average.
+Scenarios (2), (3) to (4) further illustrate the consistent profitability of the DeepRGARCH agent against its two direct ancestors, RealGARCH and RECH, in our hypothetical market.
 A surprising finding is that the RealGARCH performs almost as badly as the GARCH model. \begin{spacing}{}

 \end{spacing}